ernestyalumni/cs344/README.md

 #### Benchmarks (global memory):

-Doing `./HW2 cinque_terre_small.jpg`, using this "naive" gaussian blur method (i.e. from global memory only),
+Doing `./HW2 cinque_terre_small.jpg`, using this "naive" gaussian blur method (i.e. from global memory only), on the *EVGA NVIDIA GeForce GTX 980 Ti*:

 For a `dim3 blockSize(1,1)`, i.e. $(M_x,M_y)=(1,1)$